JustinePagdonsolan/Pok-mon_PC_Storage_System/README.md

    <img src="https://i.pinimg.com/originals/9f/1d/58/9f1d582d5a8045fec25f03530d73dd24.gif">

 ## Interaction with the Program

+First in order to run the program make sure to:
+    -Use Visual Studio Code (or any Java-supported IDE).

 Below are the detailed interactions and possible outcomes when using the Pokémon Storage System: